 Once you get the hang of simple keto eating, feel free to branch out into more complex recipes, including the desserts and fat bombs!

-An example day of eating (1442 Calories)
+An example day of keto diet meal planning (1442 Calories)

 2 Eggs scrambled in 1 tbsp butter